-Rachida Brocklehurst shares her thoughts on how we can all do our bit when it comes to activism – in a way that works for us
+How we can all do our bit when it comes to vegan activism – in a way that works for us

-Activism – a word full of connotations, and one that can incite fear, panic, but also passion.
-Perhaps when you first encounter it your mind conjures visions of chained protesters, angry mobs proudly marching for their cause through the centre of a city… but the truth is, activism can take many forms – some that might surprise you.
+Vegan activism – a phrase full of connotations, and one that can incite fear and panic, but also passion.
+Perhaps when you first encounter it, your mind conjures visions of chained protesters and angry mobs proudly marching for their cause through a city centre.
+But the truth is, vegan activism can take many forms – some that might surprise you.

 The Everyday Activist

-Food can be a touchy subject, and generally people just hate someone else telling them what they should be eating, wearing, using etc (even if it’s for good cause!).
-What do humans dislike above all else?
-Feeling like they have no control or power over their decisions; and there lies the nub.
+Food can be a touchy subject, and generally people just hate someone else telling them what they should be eating, wearing and using (even if it’s for good cause!).
 If you educate people rather than dictate, it’s much easier to get your point across.
 You keep their attention and stop them switching off or getting angry and frustrated at you.

 We all love food.
 Eating is much more than just a way to source food for most of us.
 Eating can be a comfort, a treat, a celebration, a social activity.
 So, when you first introduce the idea of removing or reducing foods a person has been eating all their lives – they may well panic!

 Sadly, there will always be somebody who doesn’t ‘get’ why you live the way you do.
 They will take delight in trying to catch you out, and generally make you feel uncomfortable.
 This type of person clearly has no interest in learning from a genuine perspective, and just wants to provoke.
-I find that once I’ve provided the relevant facts, and someone is still trying to antagonise me, the easiest (and best) thing to do is ignore them.
-They don’t know what they’re talking about, and don’t care about what matters to us.
+If someone is still trying to antagonise you after you’ve provided relevant facts, the easiest (and best) thing to do is agree to disagree and move on!

-If you’ve been inspired by this post to try vegan for a month why not sign up?
-We’ll send you an eCookbook, meal plans, recipes and everything else you need to get started for free and straight to your inbox!
+If you’ve been inspired by this post to try vegan, why not sign up to our free 31-day pledge?
+We’ll send you an eCookbook, meal plans, recipes and everything else you need to get started!